GatCode/OpenGrind/README.md

 The getting started section below assumes that you are using the same hardware and configuration as stated in this [Instructable](https://www.instructables.com/The-14-Sophisticated-Coffee-Grinder-Timer/).

+A shppinglist can be found und [Instructable](https://www.instructables.com/The-14-Sophisticated-Coffee-Grinder-Timer/) or here is an image of the parts I bought today.

 ## Getting Started